RobWar-code/sci-booster/README.md

 Petrol Station -->petrol-- Car --->exhaust-- Atmosphere

+- The complete field must be included to indicate whether the whole model is being described or only certain pages (true/false)
 - The top level (page) of a flow model has upto four nodes and all subsequent pages are further definitions of the component nodes that they describe.
 - The flow_model_title should always be present at the top level and must the same